Standardized test: Evaluation standards

 In the field of evaluation, and in particular educational evaluation, the Joint Committee on Standards for Educational Evaluation has published three sets of standards for evaluations.
 The Personnel Evaluation Standards was published in 1988, The Program Evaluation Standards (2nd edition) was published in 1994, and The Student Evaluation Standards was published in 2003.

-Each publication presents and elaborates a set of standards for use in a variety of educational settings.
-The standards provide guidelines for designing, implementing, assessing and improving the identified form of evaluation.
+Each publication presents a set of standards for use in a variety of educational settings.
+The standards provide guidelines for designing, implementing, assessing, and improving the identified form of evaluation.
 Each of the standards has been placed in one of four fundamental categories to promote educational evaluations that are proper, useful, feasible, and accurate.
 In these sets of standards, validity and reliability considerations are covered under the accuracy topic.
-The tests are aimed at ensuring that student evaluations will provide sound, accurate, and credible information about student learning and performance, however; standardized tests offer narrow information on many forms of intelligence and relying on them harms students because they inaccurately measure a student's potential for success.
+The tests are meant to provide sound, accurate, and credible information about learning and performance; however, most academic tests (standardized or not) offer narrow information of achievement.
+Relying on a narrow, academic-focused view achievement does not fully represent a person's potential for success (e.g., by not testing interpersonal skills or soft skills).